 Trace output from the command line or the LCMS Trace dialog can often be very long, because the trace receives information from the device at a very high frequency.
-To make the output of the traceseasier to understand, you can apply appropriate filters.
+To make the trace output easier to understand, you can apply appropriate filters.
 The filters use a search function to analyze the trace output and present the desired information only.